A Safe Place For Keeping #flashfiction

 Gateway – #writephoto

-It’s infrequent I write poetry, but this came to me when I saw the #writephoto prompt from Sue Vincent at Daily Echo.
+I write poetry infrequently, but this idea came to me when I saw Sue Vincent’s #writephoto prompt at Daily Echo.

 Before you read the poem, please be assured that I am very well, enjoying life, and haven’t touched a drop…yet.